Lung cancer

 Symptoms such as coughing or abnormal fatigue do not only occur with lung cancer, but often also with benign conditions.
 If these symptoms persist over several weeks and if there are typical risk factors for lung cancer, a visit to the doctor is recommended.
 General Practitioners can already narrow down what is causing the symptoms and, if necessary, initiate further diagnostic steps with specialists.

-However, there has long been no doubt that smoking is a very crucial risk factor for the occurrence of lung carcinomas.
-Amongst lung cancer patients, 9 out of 10 men and 6 out of 10 women have probably become ill due to years of smoking.
+There has long been no doubt that smoking is a very crucial risk factor for the occurrence of lung carcinomas.
+Amongst lung cancer patients, around 9 out of 10 men and 8 out of 10 women have probably become ill due to years of smoking.
 The reason: tobacco smoke contains a large amount of carcinogens – these are agents that are classified as causing cancer.
 The longer and more intensively these carcinogens are breathed in, the more the risk of lung cancer increases.
 On the other hand, a person can get a bronchial carcinoma without having smoked.

 Not only tobacco smoke, but also certain types of radiation and harmful substances in the workplace or everyday life can damage the lungs.
 Unfortunately, not all of these risk factors can be eliminated – particularly fine dust.
 However, someone who gives up smoking now can significantly reduce their risk of getting ill within a few years.